 Talk Of The Town(s)

 Each town in the Hamptons, From Hampton Bays to Montauk, has its own distinct feel, residents, and goings on.
 It’s important to visit the Hamptons prior to buying and get a feel for which town you most identify with.
-While Montauk typically has a bit younger crowd due to its beaches and nightlife scene, East Hampton has a bit of an older crowd, with a more refined taste.
+While Montauk typically has a bit younger crowd due to its surfing and nightlife scene, East Hampton has a bit of an older crowd, with a more refined taste.
 (Think less Surf Lodge, more Eleven Madison Park’s Summer House.)
 Each neighborhood is perfect for the right kind of buyer, and are nuanced in their own way.
 Spend a little time in each one to find the one that’s the perfect fit.

 For those looking for the Hamptons homes you’ve seen in TV and movies, make sure to look “south of the highway”.
 These are beachfront homes and often built into megamansions that sit upon acres of land.
-Living south of the highway comes at a bigger price, but offers the Gatsby level entertainment one thinks of with Hamptons lifestyle.
+Living south of the highway comes at a bigger price, but offers the Gatsby level entertainment one associates with Hamptons lifestyle.

 Finding the right broker in the Hamptons is critical to finding the right home.
 While there are top notch brokers specializing in the Hamptons—some ranked best in the country by the Wall Street Journal’s list even—there are definitely those specializing in modern to traditional, or anything in between.
 While Susan Breitenbach at Corcoran or Zach and Cody Vichinsky at Bespoke Real Estate are all great realtors, finding the brokerage team that fits your style and taste might make one more suitable than the other.